 If we need to use your data for another purpose other than the reason we collected it, we’ll only do this if the new purpose is compatible with the original one.

 If we think it’s necessary to use your personal data for a new purpose, we’ll do so transparently by keeping you informed and reminding you of your rights before we start any new processing of your data.

-We won’t sell or rent your information to third parties.
+Let’s be clear – we won’t sell or rent your personal information to third parties.

-In some cases, we use other people (or what we call “third party service providers”) to deliver professional advice and cloud-based information storage facilities.
+In some cases, we use other people or business (we call them “Third Party Service Providers”) to deliver professional advice and cloud-based information storage facilities.

 Whenever we use Third Party Service Providers, we disclose only the personal information that’s necessary to deliver the service.
 We also have a contract in place that requires them to keep your information secure and not to use it for their own purposes.

-All of our third party service providers are required to take commercially reasonable and appropriate security measures to protect your personal data.
+All of our Third Party Service Providers are required to put in place appropriate security measures to protect your personal data.

 We’ve put security measures in place to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way.
 We also limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They’ll only process your personal data on our instructions and they’re subject to a duty of confidentiality.

 We’ve put procedures in place to deal with any suspected data security breaches.
-If this happens, we’ll notify you and any applicable regulator of a suspected breach where we’re legally required to do so.
+In the event of an actual or suspected breach of your data, we’ll notify you and any applicable regulator of a suspected breach where we’re legally required to do so.